First Origins 1821/1822

 The Unit was equipped with a horse drawn cart.
 This was used to carry the team and the Life Saving Appartus equipment to the scene of an incident.
 The cart could also be drawn short distances by hand if required.
 The original Skerries Coast Guard rocket cart is currently on loan to Fingal County Council and is on public display at Newbridge House & Farm, Donabate, Co Dublin.

 The Life Saving Apparatus kit comprised a defined list of equipment.
 The image below is a copy of “list of stores to be kept in Cart” notice issued by the Board of Trade, November 1877.
 This notice listed all the items carried in the Cart and was to be affixed to the outside of the Tail Board.
 This served as a useful reference list for the team.
 The image below is taken from the list affixed to the former Skerries Coast Guard Cart.
 Some of the items carried included: Signal flags, heaving canes, spades, port fires and tally boards.

 In operating the Rocket Apparatus, each man was assigned a numbered armband.
-Each number signified a particular role to be carried out in the rescue.
+Each number signified a particular role to be carried out in the rescue drill.
 In the crew picture below from a training exercise at Red Island, Skerries 1958, each man can be seen wearing their numbered armband, usually on the left arm.
 The rocket apparatus kit was stored in several heavy wooden crates with rope handles, one of which can be seen at the front of the photo.
 The front of the rocket appartus cart is also visible in the background of the photo below.

-Like many other CCLS teams around the coast, the Skerries crew carried out exercise drills on the use of the Rocket Apparatus kit every 1 – 2 months.
+Like many other CCLS teams around the coast, the Skerries crew carried out exercise drills on the use of the Rocket Apparatus kit every one to two months.
 These drills were often carried out nearby at Red Island and overseen by the CCLS District Officer from Dublin.
 Informal competitions would be held among the crew at each drill on key skills; throwing the heaving cane, semaphore, Morse code, with small cash prizes awarded by the District Officer for the winners of each skill.

 Irish Marine Emergency Service (IMES)